broadwayinc/skapi-documentation/introduction/getting-started.md

 ## 1. Create a service

 1. Signup for an account at [skapi.com](https://www.skapi.com/signup).
-2. Log in and create a new service from the `My Services` page.
+2. Login and go to [My Services](https://www.skapi.com/my-services) page.
+3. Enter your new service name and click 'Create'.

 ## 2. Initialize the Skapi library